How to configure and use Live Unit Testing

 - start Live Unit Testing and there is no persisted data

-- select Test > Live Unit Testing > Reset Clean
+- select Tools > Options > Live Unit Testing > Delete Persisted Data

 The dialog warns you that dynamic execution of large numbers of tests in large projects can severely impact performance.
 If you select OK, Live Unit Testing executes all tests in the solution.
 If you select Cancel, you can select the tests to execute.
 The following section explains how to do this.